garden-io/garden/examples/cert-manager-ext-dns/README.md

 export CF_API_TOKEN=your-cf-API-token
 ````

-Then set the required variables in your [project.garden.yml](./project.garden.yml) file (lines 32-47).
+Then set the required variables in your [project.garden.yml](./project.garden.yml), use the following block as an example for the variables:

 ````bash
 variables: